Saturday, 5 January 2019

 2-2

-Set having T, (X, T), is called topological space, abbreviated to X, being logically not confused.
+Set having T, (XT), is called topological space, abbreviated to X, being logically not confused.

 Element of T is called open set.